kaaproject/kaa/server/containers/README.md

 ## Templates

-Also you can use some prepared in advance docker-compose files in 'templates' folder.
+Also you can use some prepared in advance docker-compose files in **docker-compose-1-node** folder.
-Just go into any one of the possible folders in 'templates' and just run
+Just go into any one of the possible folders in **docker-compose-1-node** folder and run
 ```sh
 $ docker-compose up
 ```